Clicky

 I’ve made a point in my “factors to consider before buying a used jet ski” that hours don’t matter.

-I make this statement based on years of experience buying and selling watercraft, during which I’ve encountered many instances where the hour count wasn’t the definitive factor in determining it’s value.
+I make this statement based on years of experience buying and selling watercraft, during which I’ve encountered many instances where the hourscount wasn’t the definitive factor in determining it’s value.

-I’ve witnessed jet skis with over 300 hours of operation outperform those with only 20 hours.
+I’ve witnessed a jet ski with over 300 hours of operation outperform those with only 20 hours.

 Care Matters More

-When people see a PWC with 300 hours on it, they typically think it’s worn out.
+When people see jet skis with 300 hours on it, they typically think it’s worn out.
 However, I think of it as a good signal of an owner who has maintained their watercraft, enabling it to get to those high hours.

 Low Hours Can Be Bad

 If someone is selling a 10-year-old ski with only 20 hours on it, I begin to question several things.
-The low hour count suggests that they probably haven’t performed much maintenance on the PWC, if any at all.
+The low hours count suggests that they probably haven’t performed much maintenance on the jet ski, if any at all.

-It also implies that they either did not enjoy the watercraft, or there were constant issues with it.
+It also implies that they either did not enjoy the jet skis, or there were constant issues with it.
 You also have the people who simply didn’t drive it much, so there is a lot to consider.

-I’ve encountered scenarios where engines failed at just 5 hours, and others where the watercraft had accumulated so many hours that it leaves me puzzled as to how they’re still going.
+I’ve encountered scenarios where engines failed at just 5 hours, and others where the watercraft had accumulated so many hours that it leaves me puzzled as to how the jet ski is or jet pump still going.

 Hours Are Not The Only Factor

-All I’m trying to say is that hours are not the end-all-be-all thing to determine a jet skis worth or how long it will last.
+All I’m trying to say is that hours are not the end-all-be-all thing to determine a jet ski worth or how long it will last.

 The context of how well the owner took care of the PWC and conditions of things like the seat are way better-determining factors.